Information Publication Plan

 The ABS’ objectives of this plan are to identify the actions the ABS must take to be compliant with the IPS requirements.
 Specifically this plan describes how the ABS will:

-The Governance and Performance Section will be responsible for managing IPS compliance in the ABS.
+The Program Manager, Parliamentary, Policy and Planning Branch will be responsible for managing IPS compliance in the ABS.

-This team will be accountable to the Program Manager, Risk, Planning and Policy Branch and will liaise with the web publishing team and other teams managing published content to ensure that the IPS contribution published on the ABS website is discoverable, understandable, useable, machine-readable, accessible, up-to-date and accurate.
+The Parliamentary, Policy and Planning Branch will liaise with the web publishing team and other teams managing published content to ensure that the IPS contribution published on the ABS website is discoverable, understandable, useable, machine-readable, accessible, up-to-date and accurate.

 Each branch of the ABS is responsible for the day-to-day tasks associated with complying with the IPS.
-For example, the Risk, Planning and Policy branch will be responsible for maintaining the disclosure log for FOI requests.
-Requests from Parliament are managed by the Parliamentary and Partnerships Section.
+For example, the Parliamentary, Policy and Planning Branch will be responsible for maintaining the disclosure log for FOI requests.
+Requests from Parliament are managed by the Parliamentary Section.